Ersanio/snes-assembly-book/docs/math/math.md

 Quotient means how many times the dividend can "fit" in the divisor.
 For example: `6 / 3 = 2`.
 Thus, 6 fits two times in 3.
 Another way you can read this is: You can extract 3 two times from 6 and end up with exactly 0 as leftover.

 Modulo is an operation that determines the remainder of the dividend that couldn't "fit" into the divisor.
 For example: `8 / 3 = 2`.
 You can subtract 3 two times from 8, but at the end, you have a 2 as a remainder.
-Thus, the modulo for this equation is `2`.
+Thus, the remainder for this equation is `2`.
 Because there are hardware registers that support remainders, the SNES also supports the modulo operation.

 After you write to `$4206` to start the division process, you will need to wait 16 [machine cycles](../indepth/cycles.md), which is typically done by adding eight `NOP` instructions to the code.
 If you don't wait 16 machine cycles, the results are unpredictable.